-The Center for Biology and Society is delighted to welcome a new group of graduate students to the 2023 academic year.
+The Center for Biology and Society is delighted to welcome a new group of Masters and PhD graduate students beginning fall 2023.
 Read about their research interests, backgrounds, hobbies, and much more!

 I am an incoming PhD student in the Biology and Society program on the history and philosophy of science track.
 In May 2023, I earned a BS from ASU in Biology and Society, along with a minor in Anthropology and certificate in Evolutionary Medicine.
 Currently I am working with Jane Maienschein and I am interested in investigating sexually transmitted diseases, including the sociocultural elements of those diseases and the evolutionary mechanisms that sustain disease transmission, along with health disparities among black women.
 I am excited to delve into the intersection of the biology of sexually transmitted diseases and their history, stigma, and social impact.
 Once I earn my doctorate I hope to work for the CDC or a non-profit to destigmatize and bring awareness to the impact of STDs as well as initiate public health interventions.
 In my free time I enjoy reading thrillers, attending fitness classes, and exploring Phoenix's local attractions.

 I am a first year PhD student in Biology and Society program studying neuroscience and neuroethics.
 I first studied the foundations of neuroscience and psychology in my undergraduate program at the University of Cincinnati.
 I went on to study genetics and epidemiology at the University of Michigan School of Public Health while the COVID pandemic occurred.